 Has support for redistribution changed over time?

-The period covered by the research from 2002 to 2024 encapsulates two significant societal shocks, the financial crisis and recession starting in 2008 and the Pandemic starting in 2020.
-Both shocks resulted in significant changes in the labour market, in the reliance on social transfers and especially in the pandemic changes in the role of the state in people’s everyday lives.
-Here we consider how support has changed over the past twenty years and whether these major shocks influence public opinion on redistribution.
+The period covered by the research from 2002 to 2024 encapsulates two significant societal shocks, the financial crisis and recession starting in 2008 and the pandemic starting in 2020.
+Both shocks resulted in significant changes in the labour market, in the reliance on social transfers and especially in the pandemic, changes in the role of the State in people’s everyday lives.
+Here we consider how support has changed over the past 20 years and whether these major shocks influence public opinion on redistribution.
 There are also more routine events that occur over the period that might be expected to influence attitudes, such as the regular cycle of budgets.
 The chapter also assesses whether there is evidence that such events are associated with any change in attitudes.

-The Figure 4.1 displays the proportion of respondents in Ireland and other countries who agree that ‘Government should reduce income differences’ by year of the start of the survey.
+Figure 4.1 displays the proportion of respondents in Ireland and other countries who agree that ‘Government should reduce income differences’ by year of the start of the survey.
 Overall, there is a stable agreement (70 %).
-Rounds 5 to 7 (2009-2012) as well as 10-11(2022-2024) show a slightly higher agreement compared to other rounds and the European average.
+Rounds 5 to 7 (2009–2012) as well as 10 to 11 (2022–2024) show a slightly higher agreement compared to other rounds and the European average.
 This overall trajectory in Ireland is similar to Portugal and differs substantially from the British and Dutch trajectories.
 The increase during the years of economic recession (when both Ireland and Portugal were severely affected) suggests a relationship between macro-economic indicators and support for redistribution.